u-boot/u-boot/tools/binman/entries.rst

 Properties / Entry arguments:
     - args: Arguments to pass
+    - data-to-imagename: Indicates that the -d data should be passed in as the image name also (-n)

 The data passed to mkimage via the -d flag is collected from subnodes of the mkimage node, e.g.::